Covid 19 Delta outbreak: My Covid Record vaccine pass - why users are being bombed with overloading and error messages - NZ Herald

 Hipkins said in a statement issued at 7.41am, "People can log in from later this morning, but we're asking for patience and for people to wait for a couple of days to ease any demand on the IT system and call centre staff."

-Regardless does make sense to follow Hipkins advice and give the My Covid Record site a swerve for the next few days - because, for the time being, there's nowhere to use it.
+The email also had my Vaccine Pass attached as a PDF which can be stored on your device or printed out (if you're totally non-digital, you can phone the Ministry of Health and request a printout be snail-mailed to you).

-And although I had plain sailing, a number of readers continued to report problems as midday approached.
+Although I had plain sailing, a number of readers continued to report problems as midday approached.
 They ranged from glitches - including one who had only had the second of their two doses appear on the system - to underlying problems.
-Another user did not have NZ citizenship and thus had no NHI number he could enter to complete the process.
+Others stalled in the process because they were not NZ citizens (the ministry says visitors to NZ will be able to display their country's equivalent to our Vaccine Pass).

+So regardless of my success (and 60.000 others able to download a Vaccine Pass, according to Prime Minister Jacinda Ardern at her 1pm briefing), it does make sense to follow Hipkins' advice and give the My Covid Record site a swerve for the next few days - because, for the time being, there's nowhere to use it.

 The MoH has also released an API (application programming interface) that will allow the likes of gyms, hospitality venues and travel agents to incorporate a My Vaccine Pass QR code reader into their own apps.